nikomccarty/Data_Visuals_Collection/marathon_times/data/README.md

-This data was updated from a dataset curated by Kaggle user Gary Broughton: https://www.kaggle.com/gjbroughton/world-marathon-majors
+This data was updated from a dataset curated by Kaggle user Gary Broughton: https://www.kaggle.com/gjbroughton/world-marathon-majors.
+This dataset is hosted on Kaggle: https://www.kaggle.com/nikomc/world-marathon-major-winners-and-times